 When should we step in?

 Sometimes, we may have to step in, so as to prevent injuries, or if disputes occur in public.
-Faced with these kinds of situations, we have to take the following into account:
+Faced with these kinds of situations of sibling rivalry, we have to take the following into account:

 - Give our children a timeout from each other until they calm down.